liweiyap/CountingGitHubCommits/README.md

 * [numpy](https://github.com/numpy/numpy)
 * [pycurl](https://github.com/pycurl/pycurl)

+In addition, make sure that Python 3 (not Python 2) is installed.
+(This code has been tested on Python 3.7.4.)

 ## Running

 To create a local copy of this repository, clone it by first navigating to the path you want to store the local copy and then executing the following on the command line: